dbExpression-team/docs.dbExpression.com/src/pages/getting-started/index.md

 Charlie Brown was born on 6/15/1959.
 ```

 You have successfully written and executed a couple of queries using dbExpression!
-Refer back to this section at any time and adapt these steps to your environment to start using dbExpression.

-## Examples in the Docs

-The examples throughout the remainder of this documentation assume:
+## Core Concepts

+We'll cover a couple of other high-level features of dbExpression, and then move to the next section of the docs which cover the core concepts
+of dbExpression (with full examples).
+To follow along and run the query examples on your own,
-The existence of scaffolding code generated with the dbExpression CLI tool.
-To build a local copy of the database and follow along with the examples:
+we'll assume the existence of scaffolding code generated with the dbExpression CLI tool.
+To build a local copy of the database:
-* Create an empty database named *MsSqlDbExTest* and build schema with the [script file in the GitHub repo](/HatTrickLabs/dbExpression/blob/master/test/HatTrick.DbEx.MsSql.Test.Database/schema.sql).
+* Create an empty database named *MsSqlDbExTest* (you can call it anything you like, just change the script file references) and build schema with the [script file in the GitHub repo](https://github.com/HatTrickLabs/dbExpression/blob/master/test/HatTrick.DbEx.MsSql.Test.Integration/schema.sql).
-* Load the database with data using the [script file in the GitHub repo](/HatTrickLabs/dbExpression/blob/master/test/HatTrick.DbEx.MsSql.Test.Database/data.sql).
+* Load the database with data using the [script file in the GitHub repo](https://github.com/HatTrickLabs/dbExpression/blob/master/test/HatTrick.DbEx.MsSql.Test.Integration/data.sql).
-* Add some images (binary data) to the database using the [script file in the GitHub repo](/HatTrickLabs/dbExpression/blob/master/test/HatTrick.DbEx.MsSql.Test.Database/images.sql).
+* Add some images (binary data) to the database using the [script file in the GitHub repo](https://github.com/HatTrickLabs/dbExpression/blob/master/test/HatTrick.DbEx.MsSql.Test.Integration/images.sql).

-> If you download the sample projects to run locally:
+If you download/clone the sample projects to run locally:
->  * All projects target .NET 6.0
+* All projects target .NET 6.0
->  * Visual Studio 2022 or higher is required
+* Visual Studio 2022 or higher is required
->  * All projects are configured to opt-in to nullable feature (although not required to use dbExpression)
+* All projects are configured to opt-in to the nullable feature (although not required to use dbExpression)